raulortizfernandez8/Swap-USDC-to-ETHER-WBTC/README.md

 # ⚠️ Things to Keep in Mind

-amountOutMin in tests is set to 0 to avoid failures due to slippage.
 In production, always protect against MEV and price changes by setting a realistic minimum output.

 Tests use a real USDT holder address on Arbitrum.
 If this account no longer has funds in the future, you’ll need to update it or pin to a specific block.

-Code is kept simple on purpose — this is not production-ready code, but rather an educational example of how to interact with Uniswap from your own contracts.